kmmoore/kmmoore.github.io/_posts/2014-10-08-build-systems.md

 For simple projects, it's easy enough to type `gcc -o kernel kernel.c` at the command line, but when you're compiling dozens of files with gobs of compiler and linker options, it helps to have some automation.
-Probably the most widely used tool for automating C project builds is [Make](http://www.gnu.org/software/make/). `Make` is decently old, and has a bit of an odd syntax, but it works, it's used all over the place, and the syntax really isn't too bad once you get used to it.
-(I'm not sure if the description of `Make` works I would get rid of it because I assume someone already reading this is familiar with make)
+Probably the most widely used tool for automating C project builds is [Make](http://www.gnu.org/software/make/).
+I used `Make` for a while, but I've since switched to [tup](http://gittup.org/tup/), and have been much happier.